 This method of working is informed by an aptitude for green technologies, collaboration and commitment to equity, climate adaptation, and reimagining our architecture for common good.
 We work with clients on all scales of buildings - both retrofit and new construction - and residential as well as commercial and public space projects.

-Fete Nature Architecture, PLLC (FNA) offers architectural design services from our growing office in Brooklyn, NY.
+Fete Nature Architecture, PLLC (FNA) offers architecture & design services from our growing office in Brooklyn, NY.
 Julie is licensed in NY, NJ, GA, PA, and WA.
 We are also LEED AP, and Certified Passive House Consultants, and NCARB certified.

 The 3 pillars of our architecture practice: